 Jumbo loans take the same number of days to approve as a conforming, FHA, VA, or USDA loan, with the notable exception of the FHA Streamline Refinance and other streamlined programs that ask for little or no verification.

-Most mortgage lenders can approve and close jumbo loans in 3 weeks or fewer.
+Most mortgage lenders can close a jumbo loan in 3 weeks or fewer.

 How much down payment do jumbo loans require?

 There are no specific down payment requirements with jumbo mortgages because lenders each make their own rules.
-Borrowers can make large down payments if they want, or they can make no down payment at all.
+Borrowers can make very large down payments if they want, or they can make no down payment at all.

 Can I get a jumbo mortgage if I’m self-employed for less than two years?

 Yes, you can get a jumbo mortgage if you’re self-employed for less than two years.
 There is no specific self-employment requirement with non-conforming loans because lenders make their own rules for what they will and will not approve.

 Can I refinance a jumbo mortgage?